ytakefuji/openai/README.md

 </pre>

 # Exercise
-1. Write a program for asking a question  to EdgeGPT and returning the response.
+1. Write a program for interactively asking a question to EdgeGPT and returning the response.

+2. Feed the text of "solve: x+y=3 and 2x+y=2" to your program to show the right answer of x and y.

+HINT:
+If incorrect, conversation_style must be set in your program.

-2. Write a program to collect a list of peer-reviewed papers on the specific subject.
+3. Write a program to collect a list of peer-reviewed papers on the specific subject.

-3. Compare the performance between ChatGPT and EdgeGPT about the above problem.
+4. Compare the performance between ChatGPT-3 and EdgeGPT about the above problem.